 - It causes minimal disruption to the soil environment. a shovel can be used for excavation and existing roots and soil organisms remain mostly undisturbed.
 At the end of the building's useful life, the site will be easier to restore to a natural state than a site with a full basement.

 - As it lifts the house above the ground, floods cannot do any damage to the structures.

-- The space between house and ground is enough to install utilities like plumbing and electrical wires among them.
+- The space between the house and the ground is enough to install utilities like plumbing and electrical wires among them.

-- Workers can easily get under the space between house and ground to solve issues related to plumbing and electrical as there is enough space to crawl
+- Workers can easily get under the space between the house and the ground to solve issues related to plumbing and electrical as there is enough space to crawl.

-- It’s comfortable to walk on the floor which doesn’t rest on a firm surface and it is good for the people who have arthritis and back pain
+- It’s comfortable to walk on a floor that doesn’t rest on a firm surface and it is good for people who have arthritis and back pain

-- Inspection is possible as the diameter of the shafts are larger
+- Inspection is possible as the diameter of the shafts is larger

 - Engineers can change the design whenever they want if necessary

-- The ground vibration that is normally associated with driven piles is absent in case of drilled pier construction.
+- The ground vibration that is normally associated with driven piles is absent in the case of drilled piers construction.